 I am very fortunate for my personal Dobes I have a son, daughter in law and grandchildren plus exceptional staff and clients who are more extensions of my canine family then simply folks who wanted just a pet.
 Open up a few of our monthly newsletters and you see more then responsible ownership, you see relationships that are a standard of excellence unmatched in the canine world.
 Not to mean other dog placement sellers or groups don't attract good owners but none enjoy the extreme percentage of success the Hoytt Dobe enjoys.
 Not only I enjoy responsible loving owners but their Hoytt Dobes are enhanced through maintaining rules/education so nearly 100% of our Dobes from their genetic creation to understanding the rules of life in the world of humans enjoy the good life.

 But sometimes life can throw us a curve or two and our island in the sun collapses...situations we can't change.
 Sometimes it can be financial, sometimes it's our health, sometimes its an environmental change we can't overcome.
-But each may require the rehoming of the Dobes.
+But each may require the rehoming of their Hoytt Dobes.
 These worries are the reason for the program we are presenting here.
 Like all areas of our presentation should you have questions do feel free to contact us directly but specifically I will follow with three very different situations beginning with a rehoming of two nine year old Hoytt Dobe housemates following the destruction of the twin towers on September 11, 2001 and on November 2020 the re-homing of a three year old Hoytt Dobe due to the death of his 'dad' from Cancer.
-Now to better understand our promise to those who come to us for their Hoytt Dobes do continue reading.
+And most recently Now to better understand our promise to those who come to us for their Hoytt Dobes do continue reading.

 THIS SECTION IS BEING UPDATED